truenas/middleware/docs/userguide/index.rst

 are case sensitive.
 This means that your configuration will fail to do what you intended if you do not match the upper and lowercase letters of the keyword.

-If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the *Host name database* field of Network → Global Configuration.
+If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the *Host name database* field of :menuselection:`Network --> Global Configuration`.

 When configuring SSH, always test your configuration as an SSH user account to ensure that the user is limited to what you have configured and that they have permission to transfer files within the intended directories.
 If the user account is experiencing problems, the SSH error messages are usually pretty specific